Questions & Answers

 Q- Can I buy an investment property and immediately use it for myself?

 No; these are already rented out at time of transfer.
-But after the purchase, you can give notice to the tenant and then use the property yourself if you wished to do this.
+But after the first 3 years, you can give notice to the tenant and then use the property yourself if you wished to do this.
 Usually, our investors do not do this and they leave the properties rented out.
 They then use the rental income to rent something suitable as needed.

 Q- I may decide to live in the UK in the distant future or my children may study there.
 What do you recommend?